- “Whether you think You Can or Think You Can’t, You’re Right.”

 I knew I was not doing myself (and my family especially my father ) any favour by wallowing in self-pity.

 Nevertheless, it was not easy, as I had to work twice as hard.
 I understood “THE LAW OF PAYING THE PRICE”.
-This means that I had to put the right efforts and be persistent towards my goals.
+This means that I had to put in the right effort and be persistent toward my goals.
 Giving up was never an option.

-During the 3-months stay in the hospital, I started feeling better.
-Those who came to visit me with a sad face left with a smile after seeing my liveliness.
+During my 3-months stay in the hospital, I started feeling better.
+Those who came to visit me with sad faces left with a smile after seeing my liveliness.

 But what next?
 Now, the biggest challenge was to ‘relearn’ mundane things and become self-dependent.
 I tried using my left hand to write!
 Every day I got better and better.
 That was one big achievement!